riverbed/steelscript/README.rst

   docker run --init --rm -p 8888 --name=steelscript.notebook steelscript.notebook

-In the output, grab the url containing the *token*, for example ` http://127.0.0.1:8888/tree?token=123456`, and open it in your browser to log into Jupyter.
+In the output, grab the url containing the *token*, for example ` http://127.0.0.1:8888/tree?token=123456`, and open it in your browser to log into the Jupyter web-console.

-From there you can find some notebook examples based on SteelScript, in the *Notebooks* folder.
+From there, in the *Notebooks* folder you can find some notebook examples based on SteelScript.

 Guide
 -------------------------